SuperHouse/esp-open-rtos/README.md

 * [lwIP](http://lwip.wikia.com/wiki/LwIP_Wiki) v1.4.1, modified via the [esp-lwip project](https://github.com/kadamski/esp-lwip) by @kadamski.
 * [axTLS](http://axtls.sourceforge.net/) compiled from development version v1.5.3, plus modifications for low memory devices.

+For details of how third party libraries are integrated, [see the wiki page](https://github.com/SuperHouse/esp-open-rtos/wiki/Third-Party-Libraries).

 ## Binary Components

 Binary libraries (inside the `lib` dir) are all supplied by Espressif as part of their RTOS SDK.
 These parts were MIT Licensed.